 Huggies are made by Kimberly Clark, in the United States.
 I wasn’t able to find information on where their manufacturing plants are located within the US.

-But both types of diapers work really well for me.
+But both types of diapers work really well.
 If your baby has a different body shape, you may find when comparing Pampers vs Huggies diapers, one brand works better for you.
 At the end of the day, the premium, brand names like Pampers and Huggies are more expensive, but have good quality product from my experience.
 They are worth the extra price in my mind so that I don’t have to deal with diaper leaks and blowouts.

 Related posts: Pampers vs Huggies Diapers

 - For a broader look at other brands of diapers, check out my post on disposable diaper comparison.

 - Considering buying from Costco?
 Check out my post on Kirkland vs Huggies Diaper Review.